KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/I2S.md

 // Application.cpp
 #include "BSP_VoiceMailBox.hpp" // includes "peripherals/i2s.hpp"
 #include "main.h" // Is needed to access the handle get function
-#include <cstring> // Used for memcpy()

-// using a namespace globaly is not recommended for production
-// but it simplyfies the example here using namespace VoiceMailBox;
+#include <memory>

-// Create a I2C object and providing the handle from the main.c
+// Create a I2S object and providing the handle from the main.c.
+Using the same I2S handle as the codec uses.
-// Use a int16_t[1024] array for data in and out.
+// Use a int16_t[1024] array for data in and out. (only used if the macro VMB_I2S_USE_STATIC_BUFFER_SIZE is not defined) VoiceMailBox::I2S i2s(getI2S_CODEC(), 1024);
-I2S i2s(getI2S_handle(), 1024);

 void setup()
 {
+    // Because we use the same I2S, we do the setup of the platform so that the codec is initialized correctly.
+    VoiceMailBox::setup();
+    // Since we use the same I2S handle and the DMA was already started in the BSP_VoiceMailBox::setup(), we stop the dma from the platforms codec
+    // so that we can use our own I2S instance i2s.stopDMA();

+    // If you instantiate a I2S independently from the platforms own I2S, connected to the codec, you don't need the two function calls above.

-    // Start the DMA for RX and TX data transfers i2s.startDMA();
+    // Start the DMA for RX and TX data transfers if(!i2s.startDMA())
+    {
+        VoiceMailBox::println("I2S DMA start failed!");
     }

-// Called periodically
+    else
+    {
+        VoiceMailBox::println("I2S DMA started successfully.");
+    }
+}

 void loop()
 {
-    // Check if there was a Ping-Pong swap, triggered by the DMA ISR if(i2s.isDataReadyAndClearFlag())
+    // Check if there was a Ping-Pong swap, triggered by the DMA ISR if (i2s.isDataReadyAndClearFlag())
     {
-        // Process microphone input and create new audio output volatile int16_t* microphoneSamples = i2s.getRxBufPtr();
+        // Get pointers to the microphone and speaker data array. volatile int16_t* microphoneSamples = i2s.getRxBufPtr();
         volatile int16_t* audioOutSamples = i2s.getTxBufPtr();